 Mr. Carroll served as President and Chief Executive Officer of Boehringer Ingelheim Corporation and of Boehringer Pharmaceuticals, Inc. from 2003 until 2012.
 Mr. Carroll currently serves as the head of corporate strategy and development for Boehringer Ingelheim's U.S. operations and remains a director of Boehringer Ingelheim Corporation.
 Mr. Carroll joined the organization in 2002 as President of Boehringer Pharmaceuticals, Inc. Mr. Carroll worked at Merck & Company, Inc. from 1976 to 2001.
 From 1972 to 1976, Mr. Carroll served in the United States Air Force where he attained the rank of Captain.
-Mr. Carroll received a B.A. in accounting & economics from the College of the Holy Cross and a M.B.A. from Babson College.
+Mr. Carroll also serves as a director of Vivus, Inc. Mr. Carroll received a B.A. in accounting & economics from the College of the Holy Cross and a M.B.A. from Babson College.
 Mr. Carroll's qualifications to serve on our board include his significant experience in leadership positions at pharmaceutical companies.